pulumi/terraform-provider-aws/website/docs/r/transfer_server.html.markdown

 $ terraform import aws_transfer_server.bar s-12345678
 ```

-Certain resource arguments, such as `host_key`, cannot be read via the API and imported into Terraform.
-Terraform will display a difference for these arguments the first run after import if declared in the Terraform configuration for an imported resource.
+Certain resource arguments, such as `host_key`, cannot be read via the API and imported into the provider.
+This provider will display a difference for these arguments the first run after import if declared in the provider configuration for an imported resource.